List of characters in the Terminator franchise: Grace Harper

+L

+Legion

+In the film Terminator: Dark Fate, a new artificial intelligence named Legion is built in the near future.
+Developed for cyberwarfare by an anonymous technology firm under contract to the United States Department of Defense, Legion replaces Skynet.
+This new AI arose after Sarah Connor’s group successfully destroyed Cyberdyne Systems, preventing the government's original weapon program from triggering a machine takeover.

+However, Legion similarly goes rogue, seizing control of global networks.
+In a desperate attempt to neutralize the threat, governments worldwide launch a nuclear counterstrike—but the failure triggers a catastrophic global holocaust.
+Legion then constructs its own army of machines to hunt and kill human survivors.
+Dani Ramos—Sarah Connor’s protégée and the leader of this altered timeline's Human Resistance—labels these machines "Terminators" and "Hunter-Killers" based on her mentor's training.
+While Legion's early frontline Terminators, like the mindless Rev-7 combat machines, lack human traits entirely, its later, more advanced Rev-9 model utilizes highly sophisticated social simulation protocols to blend seamlessly into human communities.

+By 2042, Dani’s forces successfully crush Legion and its machines.
+Facing imminent defeat, Legion turns to time travel as a desperate last resort—a move the future Dani fully anticipates.
+Just before its ultimate downfall, the AI manages to send its surviving Rev-9 back to the year 2020 to assassinate a younger Dani.
+This action inadvertently sets off the very chain of events that pushes the young Dani to cross paths with Sarah Connor, initiating her transformation into Legion's ultimate enemy.

 M

 Scott Mason

 Scott Mason, portrayed by Mark Famiglietti, was the fiancé of Kate Brewster.
 She was in a dedicated relationship with Scott and had been blowing off her father's attempts to visit her in favor of focusing on their eventual wedding.
 One night when Kate is notified of a disturbance at the clinic, she tells Scott to go back to sleep and that she'll be back before he wakes up.
 While she's out, the T-X breaks into their Apartment and kills Scott as he awakes.
 Assuming his identity, it tags along with two detectives who are in a search for Kate and kills them immediately upon hearing her location.
 The T-X locates Kate as Scott and disinigrates his form in front of her before attempting to kill her, much to her horror.
 After the Terminator informs her that her fiancé is dead, Kate mourns Scott, taking the blame for his death, but John attempts to console her by saying it was not her fault.

 Scott's last name was originally intended to be Peterson, but after the 2002 murder of Laci Peterson and her unborn son Connor committed by Scott Peterson, the character's last name was changed to Mason and a line of dialogue was altered.
 Despite the final film referring to the character as "Scott Mason", the end credits still list Famgiletti's role as "Scott Peterson".